malmgrenola/square-circles/README.md

 4. As a site user, I want to see how the facilities looks, so I can decide if it is what Im looking to purchase.
 5. As a site user, I want to get in contact with site owners, so I can get help if needed.
 6. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exists.
-7. As a site user, I want to see the current weather so I know if I need to wear full jacket or not when visiting.
+7. As a site user, I want to see the current weather so I know if I need to wear full jacket or shorts when visiting.
 8. As a site user, I want to use a interactive map, so I can get an overview of the different pitches type.

 #### Registration and user accounts goals